 Millions of websites track user activity.
-Some companies are only concerned with activity on their own websites, while others have implemented complex behavioral tracking systems to follow and record your every Internet move.
-Collected information is analyzed and corporations use the data to serve up highly relevant advertisements based on personal browsing history.
+Some companies are only concerned with activity on their sites; others have implemented Internet-wide behavioral tracking systems.
+Collected information is analyzed, and corporations use the data to serve up highly relevant advertisements based on personal browsing history.
 It’s called behavioral targeting, and it’s big business.

-But privacy advocates feel behavioral targeting has gone too far and want legislators to pass a federally enforceable “do not track” law similar to the successful “do not call” law.
+Some privacy advocates, however, feel that behavioral targeting has gone too far and want legislators to pass a “do not track” law similar to the successful “do not call” law.

-Both sides of the aisle are in favor of a universal bill; though Democrats and Republicans have differing opinions on how to do it.
-Despite ideological differences, however, Sens.
-John Kerry and John McCain worked out a compromise and are co-sponsoring a bipartisan “online bill of rights”.
+Both sides of the aisle are in favor of a universal bill but have different opinions on how to get it done.
+Fortunately, Sens.
+John Kerry and John McCain worked out a compromise and are co-sponsoring a bipartisan Online Bill of Rights.

 Do Not Track: The Proponents’ Argument

-Advocating for a bill similar to the do-not-call law, do-not-track proponents want legislation that allows individuals to opt-out of behavioral Internet tracking programs.
-They argue privacy is a fundamental American right and caution that if we don’t pass comprehensive online privacy legislation soon, the nation could wind up facing serious online privacy invasion problems in the future.
+Do-not-track proponents want legislation, similar to the do-not-call measure, which allows individuals to opt-out of behavioral tracking programs.
+They argue that privacy is a fundamental American right and believe that inaction could lead to serious privacy invasion problems in the future.

 Do Not Track: The Opponents’ Argument